raphael-group/raphael-group.github.io/projects/comet/index.md

 Dendrix++ is a preliminary version of CoMEt that we applied as part of the [TCGA AML project](http://www.nejm.org/doi/full/10.1056/NEJMoa1301689#t=articleTop).

+<a name="results-data"></a>
+## Results and Data

+Please see [http://compbio-research.cs.brown.edu/comet/](http://compbio-research.cs.brown.edu/comet/) for an interactive display of the results of CoMEt applied to TCGA acute myeloid leukemia (AML), breast cancer (BRCA), glioblastoma (GBM), and stomach adenocarcinoma (STAD) datasets.
+The website also includes downloadable data files for the datasets analyzed in CoMEt publications (see below).

 <a name="reference"></a>
 ## References
-The CoMEt algorithm is described in the following publication:
+The CoMEt algorithm is described in the following publications:

-Mark D.M Leiserson\*, Hsin-Ta Wu\*, Fabio Vandin, Benjamin J. Raphael.
+* Mark D.M Leiserson\*, Hsin-Ta Wu\*, Fabio Vandin, Benjamin J. Raphael.
 (2015) Comet: A Statistical Approach to Identify Combinations of Mutually Exclusive Alterations in Cancer.
-In *Proceedings of the 19th Annual Research in Computational Biology Conference (RECOMB)* (to appear).
+Biology, 16:160.
+[Publisher link](http://www.genomebiology.com/2015/16/1/160).
+* Mark D.M Leiserson\*, Hsin-Ta Wu\*, Fabio Vandin, Benjamin J. Raphael.
+(2015) Comet: A Statistical Approach to Identify Combinations of Mutually Exclusive Alterations in Cancer.
+Extended abstract in: *Proceedings of the 19th Annual International Conference on Research in Computational Molecular Biology (RECOMB 2015)*. *Lecture Notes in Computer Science*, Volume 9029, 202-204. [arXiv preprint](http://arxiv.org/abs/1503.08224).
+[Publisher link](http://link.springer.com/chapter/10.1007/978-3-319-16706-0_19#page-1).

 \* equal contribution